onursak/onursak.github.io/_posts/2021-07-06-sftp-progress-monitor.md

 ```

-(In the rest of the post when I mention get(...) or put(...), I mean the above method signatures)
+(In the rest of the post when I mention get(...) or put(...), I'll mean the above method signatures)

 If you notice that there is a parameter of type SftpProgressMonitor.
 SftpProgressMonitor is an interface provided by JSch.
-Library says that "Hey, give me the your implementation of this interface and I will use its methods when executing get(...) and put(...) methods" So, let's look at SftpProgressMonitor interface:
+Library says that "Hey, give me your implementation of this interface and I will use its methods when executing get(...) and put(...) methods" So, let's look at SftpProgressMonitor interface:

 ```java